negralessio/helping_modules/README.md

 cluster of text data after vectorization and clustering.
 ```
 Note that bokeh uses JavaScript and GitHub does not preview it.
-Therefore, some plots are not visible in the notebooks.
+Therefore, some plots are not visible in the notebooks while on GitHub.
 ```
 ### Example: Bokeh Scatterplot
 + Often used in the NLP setting, to allow hovering over vectorized tokens / words